elianakrakov/elianakrakov/_posts/2021-02-16-attenuationcorrectionoverview.md

 <img src="/files/emptysrynge.png">
 ## open beam
 <img src="/files/openbeam.png">
+As you can see, visually you can not see much of a ddifference.

 Just plotting the averaged 80x80 image values per energy range for beam, no beam and an empty srynge.